 A special passion is the material culture of ancient Egypt; I have experience from conservation fieldwork at Amarna for the Amarna trust http://www.amarnatrust.com/ in 2015.
 Fieldwork included conservation of a large number of polychromic wooden coffin fragments.

-I have also specialised in working with human remains and am therefore particularly interested in the ethic storage, conservation and public perception of these remains.
+I have also specialised in working with human remains and am therefore particularly interested in the ethical care and conservation of remains, including the complex and broad discussions that surround the care for such collections.
 I also very much enjoy passing on skills and sharing experience with colleagues, students and interns.